StevieEngbrock/Alice-In-Text/README.md

 # The Main Idea

-The idea is to be able to use plain vanilla text stored in .txt files to store the data for a bot so you don't need an AIML interpreter, and so you can make a bot using the Alicebot data, but not be limited by the specifications of AIML.
+The idea is to be able to use plain vanilla text stored in .txt (or possible YAML or JSON) files to store the data for a bot so you don't need an AIML interpreter, and so you can make a bot using the Alicebot data, but not be limited by the specifications of AIML.

 A text file is easily edited and the goal is to only need regular expressions and/or